WarpWorld/MelonLoader-Example-Plugin/README.md

-Example project for setting up a BepinEx plugin to connect a game to Crowd Control
+Example project for setting up a MelonLoader plugin to connect a game to Crowd Control

 Instructions:

 1) Update References
-	Update BepinEx references to point to the BepinEx.dll from the downloaded version of BepinEx
+	Update MelonLoader references to point to the MelonLoader.dll from the downloaded version of MelonLoader
 	Add a reference to Assembly-CSharp from the game's data folders

 2) Create Effect Functions